domRiddle/ASF/Compilation.md

 ## Official releases

 Official ASF releases are compiled by **[AppVeyor](https://ci.appveyor.com/project/JustArchi/ArchiSteamFarm)** on Windows, with latest .NET Core SDK that matches ASF **[runtime requirements](https://github.com/JustArchi/ArchiSteamFarm/wiki/Compatibility#runtime-requirements)**.
 After passing tests, generic and OS-specific packages are deployed on GitHub.
+This also guarantees transparency, since AppVeyor always uses official public source for all builds, and you can compare checksums of AppVeyor artifacts with GitHub assets.
+ASF developers do not compile or publish builds manually, except for debug development releases.